abdulvasay-234/techavblog/README.md

 # techavblog

+This is the official website of [**techAVblog**](https://afnanabdulvasay-234.github.io/techavblog/).
+All the files in this repository, is licensed under Creative Commons Attribution Share Alike 4.0 International

 # LICENSE
 The file is under the [**CC-BY-SA-4.0 license**](LICENSE) and is absolutely **FREE** for learning or Educational purpose **ONLY**.